Healthy citrus granola is lightened up and full of orange flavor for a fresh, fruity granola that’s great for breakfast or snacking!

 - Shredded coconut

-It’d also be great for a kids lunchbox – a build-your-own yogurt parfait bar!
+It’d also be great for packing in a kids lunchbox – the yogurt, granola and maybe a couple of other toppings.
+It’s kinda like a build-your-own yogurt parfait bar!

 - 1/3 cup maple syrup